 Embedding a 64-bit binary in a 32-bit Windows C++ app

-Some time ago I bumped into a nasty little problem on Windows 7.
-I had this small Windows tray utility written in C++ whose purpose was, among other things, to detect if Microsoft Word was running and whether it was a top-level app.
-One of the APIs I was using for that purpose was EnumProcesses.
-Here’s how that looked like:
+A while back, I ran into this tricky issue on Windows 7.
+I had a small Windows tray utility written in C++ that was supposed to do a few things, including checking if Microsoft Word was running and if it was the top-level app.
+To do this, I was using the EnumProcesses API.
+Here’s what that looked like:

 if (::EnumProcesses(aProcesses, sizeof(aProcesses), &cbNeeded)) {